 Dual majors with History of Art, English, a Foreign Language, or Political Science; Teacher Certification Secondary (7-12) Social Studies.
+Minors in American or European History.
 Introductory Courses 105 Western Civilization, Origins to 1700 3 credits An introduction to the heritage of the Western world that emphasizes the achievements of the pre-classical, classical, medieval, and early modern periods.
-106 Western Civilization.
-1700 to the Present 3 credits An introduction to the history and cultural achievements of the West during the last three centuries.
-107 Formation of the American Republic 3 credits A survey of American history from colonial days to Reconstruction.
-Emphasis is on themes such as slavery, the evolution of representative government, social change, sectional tensions, and urbanization.
+106 Western Civilization, 1700 to the Present 3 credits An introduction to the history and cultural achievements of the West during the last three centuries.
+107 Formation of the American Republic 3 credits A survey of American history from colonial days through Reconstruction.
+Emphasis is on themes such as slavery, the evolution of representative government, sectional tensions, and economic and social change.
 108 Development of Modern America 3 credits A survey of trends which have shaped the United States since 1865 including, among others, industrialization, urbanization, race relations, reform, and global conflicts.
 113 Africa since 1800 3 credits Africa at the dawn of the nineteenth century; the scramble for Africa and the establishment of colonial rule; the African reaction in the twentieth century.
 207 Computers in Historical Studies 3 credits An introduction to the use of computers in historical studies.
 The course provides experience in the collecting and processing of historical serial data, and a basic working knowledge of the SPSS program.
 No previous experience with computers is necessary.
 Period Courses 211 Ancient Greece 3 credits Greek civilization from the Bronze Age through the Classical Period.
 Discussion of religion, societies, political institutions, and art and literary forms.
-Offered in alternate years.
-212 Roman History 3 credits A history of Rome from its origins through the early Empire, with emphasis on Republican institutions, private and public life, art and literature.
-Offered in 1986-87 and alternate years.
+212 Roman History 3 credits A history of Rome from its origins through the early Empire with emphasis on Republican institutions, private and public life, art and literature.
 213 The High Middle Ages 3 credits Medieval civilization in the eleventh, twelfth, and thirteenth centuries, with emphasis on feudal society and the crusades, the rise of cities, intellectual and cultural achievements, and the formation of monarchies.
 214 The Renaissance and Reformation 3 credits A study of the transition from the medieval to the modern world from the fourteenth through the sixteenth centuries.
-Analysis of Renaissance society and humanism, the age of oceanic exploration and the rise of the Atlantic economies, Reformation movements, and the wars of religion.
+Analysis of Renaissance society and humanism, the age of oceanic exploration and the rise of the Atlantic economies.
+Reformation movements, and the wars of religion.
 215 European History, 1789-1870 3 credits A political and social study of the great powers in an age of revolutions and state building.
 Emphasis is placed on such common factors as the development and impact of nationalism, industrialism, and constitutionalism.
-216 European History, 1870-1920 3 credits Offered in alternate years.

-A study of Europe at its zenith, ca. 1890.
+216 European History, 1870-1920 3 credits A study of Europe at its zenith, ca. 1890.
 Topics include imperialism, the march of women and workers, the origins of World War I, the Russian Revolution, the peace settlement, and the ideas and tensions out of which Modernism in literature and art emerged.
-Offered in alternate years.

-217 Twentieth Century Europe 3 credits

-Origin and significance of World War I; the struggles of democracies and the rise of totalitarian governments between the wars; the roots of World War II; the War; the restoration of Europe after 1945.
-Offered in 1986-87 and alternate years.

-223 Cultural History of Latin America

-See Foreign Languages, Spanish 223.
+217 Twentieth Century Europe 3 credits Origin and significance of World War I; the struggles of democracies and the rise of totalitarian governments between the wars; the roots of World War II; the War; the restoration of Europe after 1945.
+223 Cultural History of Latin America See Foreign Languages, Spanish 223.